Alexbl7/Toxicity-in-Spanish-information-environment/README.md

 ## Organization
 The repository is organized as follows:

-- `notebooks/`: contains the jupyter notebooks used in the study
+- `notebooks/`: contains the jupyter notebooks used in the study.
-    - `topics_media`: characterize the five Spanish media outlets
+    - `topics_media`: characterize the five Spanish media outlets.
-    - `Data-exploration`: explore data and perform sentiment analysis
+    - `Data-exploration`: explore data and perform sentiment analysis.
-    - `topic_categories`: slassify topics into categories
+    - `topic_categories`: classify topics into categories .
-    - `topic_modelling`: main notebooks with topic modelling
+    - `topic_modelling`: main notebooks with topic modelling.
+    - `categories_analysis`: analyze hate, sentiments for each category.
 - `data`: contains the data
-    - `Human-in-the-loop-topic-labeling`: topics with the entire process of labeling
+    - `Human-in-the-loop-topic-labeling`: topics with the entire process of labeling.
-    - `topics_media`: topics with distribution for each media outlet
+    - `topics_media`: topics with distribution for each media outlet.
-    - `humantag`: topics with human tag and category
+    - `humantag`: topics with human tag and category.
-    - `keywords`: topics with keywords
+    - `keywords`: topics with keywords.
+    - `id_topics_categories_sentiment`: increase of the dataset and id with respect to the original dataset.

 > [!NOTE]
 > The full dataset is not accessible.